Khoa "Albert" Vo

 Bridging the Sim-to-Real Gap in Autonomous Systems Using Learning from Demonstration

-This research examines the effectiveness of Learning from Demonstration (LfD) techniques in transferring knowledge from simulated to real-world environments for autonomous driving tasks.
-The study utilizes the Duckietown platform to compare naive imitation learning methods, including behavior cloning, against LfD approaches through metrics including accumulated reward, average distance traveled, and survival time.
-Results indicate that LfD achieves comparable performance while requiring fewer real-world interactions.
+This research examines the effectiveness of learning from demonstration (LfD) techniques in transferring knowledge from simulated to real-world environments for complex autonomous driving tasks involving obstacle avoidance.
+The study utilizes the Duckietown platform to compare LfD approaches given the data combination from simulation and real-world scenarios through metrics including average distance traveled and survival time.
+Results indicate that simulating data can aid the policy to achieve comparable performance while requiring fewer real-world interactions.
 This work provides insight into how to leverage task-relevant external data, facilitating effective knowledge transfer from simulation to real-world environments.
-Future research will explore combining LfD with other transfer techniques or conducting experiments with diverse driving tasks to better understand the effectiveness of this learning approach.
+Future research will explore combining LfD with other transfer techniques or conduct experiments with diverse driving tasks to better understand the effectiveness of this learning approach.

 Mentor: Hua Wei